duke2421/grbl/README.md

 SAFETY_DOOR
 These four functions are mapped to Port D Bit 6 and 7 (D06 und D07, Terminal E7 und E8).
 ### You must not connect anything to these Pins!

+The endstops at X, Y and Z are tested and working.
+Connect X Endstop to E1, Y Endstop to E2 and Z to E3.
+The Probe should be connected to E4, but this is not tested yet.

 ***
 _Click the `Release` tab to download pre-compiled `.hex` files or just [click here](https://github.com/gnea/grbl/releases)_